Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Newton methods for computing parametrizations of a shallow network

-Here we consider the seemingly easy problem of computing the parameterization $\vp \in \R^\dimlimit$ of a neural network function $\x$ as defined in \autoref{eq:classical_approximation}.
+Here we consider the seemingly easy problem of computing the parametrization $\vp \in \R^\dimlimit$ of a neural network function $\x$ as defined in \autoref{eq:classical_approximation}.
 That is, we aim to solve the equation\footnote{Note that here $m=n$.}

 Here $\Psi$ is the functional of an affine linear neural network (\ALNN) as defined in \autoref{eq:classical_approximation}.
 For convergence of Newton's method we verify the Newton-Mysovskii conditions for $\Psi$ as defined in \autoref{th:deupot92dg}.
 To do so, we calculate the first and second derivatives of $\Psi$ with respect to (see \autoref{eq:classical_approximation})